Investors grapple with higher wages in "low-cost" China

 “Anywhere else you’d say that was terrible.
 Here, it’s not half bad.”

-On the factory floor as well, cheap labor no longer looks limitless, prompting manufacturers to consider moving from the country’s prosperous coast to poorer, cheaper inland regions.
-Some are even taking their lowest-margin, most labor-intensive operations to other countries altogether, such as Vietnam.
+On the factory floor as well, cheap labour no longer looks limitless, prompting manufacturers to consider moving from the country’s prosperous coast to poorer, cheaper inland regions.
+Some are even taking their lowest-margin, most labour-intensive operations to other countries altogether, such as Vietnam.

-Employees and wages now top the preoccupations of American investors in China, according to AmCham’s annual business-climate survey of 390 companies.
+Employees and wages now top the preoccupations of American investors in China, according to the American Chamber of Commerce annual business-climate survey, released on Monday.

-“I think it speaks to the economic transition that China is in now that it will not be able to rely on cheap labor to drive exports into the future,” AmCham Chairman Ted Dean said.

 “Management-level human resource constraints” ranked as the biggest business challenge in the survey, cited by 43 percent of respondents compared with 30 percent last year.
 “Non-management level” constraints were ranked third.

-Though 39 percent of respondents surveyed by AmCham said their Chinese operating profit margins were higher than their global margins, only slightly fewer firms - equal to a third - said their Chinese margins were actually lower.
-For the rest, Chinese margins were comparable with their global operations.

-In a similar survey released by AmCham in Shanghai last month, 90 percent of respondents saw rising costs as a hindrance to businesses.
-About the same number said finding skilled labor was a challenge [ID:nL4E8DF215].
+In a similar survey released by the chamber in Shanghai last month, 90 percent of respondents saw rising costs as a hindrance to businesses.
+About the same number said finding skilled labour was a challenge.

 “There’s been an absolute explosion of consciousness of this issue,” said Kim Woodard, of consultancy InterChina.